teuben/teunix/Install/kde6.md

       - When session was manually saved   [pick this]
       - Start with an empty session

+  - Sessions are saved in ~/.config/ksmserverrc

+There doesn't appear to be an option to store the last session though, that has to be done via the manually saving option.

 ### Configuration

 It might be nice to clone a configuration to another laptop. this seems to be hard.